 Still figuring out how and where to use AI in support?
 Struggling to turn customer data into a meaningful change?
 Are agent training programs less than ideal?
 You may be a CX Emerger.

 How mature is your CX organisation?

-As part of Zendesk’s survey of almost 5,000 customer service decision-makers around the world, we asked questions about the attitudes, behaviours and outcomes regarding their people, processes and data/technology.
+As part of Zendesk’s survey of almost 5,000 customer service decision makers around the world, we asked questions about the attitudes, behaviors and outcomes regarding their people, processes, and data/technology.
 This led to our 2022 CX Accelerator report and maturity scale model, which allows you to assess where your business ranks.

 You are on your way

 At this stage, you have been running for a while.
 You have analytics in place, have consolidated support instances and may be using custom apps to augment your support, and overall customer experience.

 - Agents are overwhelmed and do not always have what they need to deliver personal, conversational service

 - Although you are using bots and human agents to communicate with customers, you are still finding the balance where AI or automation can improve, or detract from CX

 - Turning customer data into meaningful change is not there yet — only 27% of our respondents reported being “very good” at this